 The phrase “wake and bake” refers to consuming cannabis when you first wake up.
 Many cannabis users note that taking a puff of a wax pen or eating an edible in the morning produces a more intense experience than consuming the same product later in the day.

-While the phrase “wake and bake” conjures the image of an unhealthy stoner smoking weed in the morning, many people improve their health and wellbeing by starting their day with cannabis or CBD.
+While the phrase “wake and bake” has a bit of a stigmatized connotation, many people start their day with a purposeful dose of cannabis or CBD.

 For example, medical marijuana patients who use cannabis to manage neuropathic pain may need to take several puffs of cannabis vapor before they get out of bed in order to manage their symptoms.
 But non-medical cannabis users can also benefit from consuming cannabis in the morning.

 According to Dr. Alice Flaherty from the Department of Neurology at Harvard Medical School, “Marijuana is a stimulant.”
 People who are sensitive to caffeine but still seek a morning pick-me-up may find their solution in a microdose of cannabis.

 Of course, there is no need to abstain from coffee or other caffeinated drinks as you enjoy a purposeful dose of cannabis in the morning.
 Cannabis users who start their morning with a mug of green or black tea can benefit from the high-enhancing effects of these companion foods.